deepa-rao/deepa-rao.github.io/README.md

 ## Welcome to my GitHub site

-I'm Deepa Rao, a microbial oceanographer.
+I'm Deepa Rao, a computational microbial ecologist, oceanographer, and science communicator.

+My GitHub site is home to examples of my data science analysis from lab experiments, field observations, and models.

+Code in Python & R.